 The deficiency of vitamin D in children shows a link to different types of disease so it is.

 assumed that vitamin D is important for healthy infants and children.

 - Low vitamin d levels can stiff the arterial wall of children

 - Low vitamin D exposure can increase the risk of allergic sensitization.

 - Low vitamin D levels also affect the inflammatory response of glucocorticoids.

 4. Assure healthy pregnancy

 Vitamin D is an important factor to maintain a healthy pregnancy.
 It is equally important for the mother and the developing baby inside the womb.
-Pregnant women with deficiency of vitamin D have more chances of developing preeclampsia and giving birth preterm.
+Pregnant women with a deficiency of vitamin D have more chances of developing preeclampsia and giving birth preterm.
 Also, vitamin D deficiency during pregnancy increases the risk of food allergy in children during the initial 2 years of life.

 Vitamin D shows its effects in relieving the symptoms of depression and in the regulation of mood swings.
-Research also supports the phenomenon that intake of vitamin D help to improve symptoms of depression.
+Research also supports the phenomenon that the intake of vitamin D help to improve symptoms of depression.